Rabies in Niagara

 If you're calling to report wild animals living on your property and/or found a sick animal, contact your local SPCA or humane society.

-• What to do if bitten by a dog or cat
+What to do if bitten by an animal

-Rabies is spread through saliva from bites or scratches from infected animals.
-If you have been in contact with an animal that might have rabies, you should:
+Rabies is typically transmitted through infected saliva from bites, scratches or entering mucosal membranes such as the mouth, nose or eyes.
+If you have been bitten or scratched by an animal or in contact with one that might have rabies, you should:

-1. Wash the wound - Use soap and antiseptic under running water for five minutes
+- Wash the wound - Use soap and antiseptic under running water for 15 minutes

-2. See a doctor - The rabies vaccine needs to be administered soon after exposure
+- See a doctor - To discuss your exposure.
+The rabies vaccine may need to be administered soon after exposure.

 Your doctor will contact Public Health to investigate the incident.

-As part of the investigation, if the animal can be located, a health inspector will require a 10-day observation period of the animal to monitor for signs of rabies.
+For domestic animals such as cats and dogs, and as part of the investigation if the animal can be located, a health inspector will require a 10-day observation period of the animal to monitor for signs of rabies.
 We will not remove a healthy animal from the owner.

 After 10 days, the health inspector will return and release the animal if it's healthy, and upon conclusion of the investigation, follow up with the person bitten or scratched.